Store of value: Money as a store of value

 Monetary economics is the branch of economics which analyses the functions of money.
 Storage of value is one of the three generally accepted functions of money.
 The other functions are the medium of exchange, which is used as an intermediary to avoid the inconveniences of the coincidence of wants, and the unit of account, which allows the value of various goods, services, assets and liabilities to be rendered in multiples of the same unit.
 Money is well-suited to storing value because of its purchasing power.
 It is also useful because of its durability.

 Because of its function as a store of value, large quantities of money are hoarded.
 Money's usefulness as a store of value declines if there are significant changes in the general level of prices.
 So if inflation rises, purchasing power declines and a cost is placed on those holding money.

-Workers who are paid in a currency which is experiencing high-inflation will prefer to spend their income quickly instead of saving it.
+Workers who are paid in a currency which is experiencing high inflation will prefer to spend their income quickly instead of saving it.
 When a currency loses its store of value, or more accurately when a currency is perceived to lose its future purchasing power, it fails to function as money.
 This causes people to use currencies from other countries as a substitute.

 According to the Cambridge cash-balance theory, which is represented by the Cambridge equation, money's ability to store value is more important than its function as a medium of exchange.
 Cambridge claims that the demand for money is derived from its ability to store value.
 This is contrary to Fisher economists' belief that demand arises because money is needed for exchange.

+While most money can be hoarded, demurrage money is a type of money which is deliberately designed to not be used as a store of value.

 Other stores of value

-Examples for stores of value other than money are: